microsoft/genaiscript/docs/src/content/docs/reference/scripts/fetch.md

 ---

-The JavaScript `fetch` API is available; but we also provide a helper `fetchText` for issuing GET requests into a friendly format.
+The JavaScript `fetch` API is available; but we also provide a helper `fetchText` for issuing requests into a friendly format.

 ## `fetchText`

-Use `fetchText` to issue GET requests and download text from the internet.
+Use `fetchText` to issue requests and download text from the internet.

 ```ts
 const { text, file } = await fetchText("https://....")